Annotation Guidelines Document

 Jump to search

-An Annotation Guidelines Document is a guidelines document with annotation guideline items for data annotation task.
+A Annotation Guidelines Document is a guidelines document that provides structured annotation guideline items and annotation instructions for data annotation tasks to ensure consistent annotation, annotation quality, and annotation consensus across an annotation project.

 - Context: